gabormihucz/minicooper/README.md

 If you do not have the project in a zip file yet: click on CI/CD/Pipelines.
 Then under the button CI Lint, click on the latest button with a cloud symbol and an arrow pointing downards and click on 'Download build artifacts'.

+## OS Requirements:

+- Currently the website has been tested on Debian-based Linux environments
+- The app works on Windows and UNIX-based systems as well

 ## Deployment guide:

 Extract the zipped project file to a directory of your choice.